The Foundation mainly supports research projects and education related to the social sciences.

 Applications from individuals without a long-term connection to an academic institution will not be considered.

-The application period begins March 3.
-Last day of application April 1.
+The application period begins March 1.
+Last day of application April 1 until 1:00 pm.

 Guidelines for research projects

 - The Foundations supports investigator-initiated projects of the highest international standard